-Certified Registered Nurse Anesthetist Certified Registered Nurse Anesthetists are the highest paid in nursing.
-They make on average $165,120 annually which is why CRNA is one of the most competitive positions in the nursing field.
+- Certified Registered Nurse Anesthetist Certified Registered Nurse Anesthetists are the highest paid in nursing.
+They make a mean annual wage of $181,040, which is why CRNA is one of the most competitive positions in the nursing field.
 The Certified Registered Nurse Anesthetist works alongside surgeons, anesthesiologists and other healthcare professionals administering all types of anesthesia for all kinds of surgeries and procedures.

-Nurse Researcher Nurse Researchers take research questions, conduct scientific studies, and report their findings.
+- Nurse Researcher Nurse Researchers take research questions, conduct scientific studies, and report their findings.
 They may be educators or write articles and reports for the medical community.
 The Nurse Researcher is a scientist who strives to improve the entire healthcare system from care to outcome.
-The Nurse Researcher’s annual salary averages around $90,000.
+The Nurse Researcher’s average base salary is around $95,000.

 - Nurse Practitioners on BLS